 Interest functions

-First, a hierarchy of foreign policy priorities is being established, which makes it possible to prevent the dissipation of resources and prevent an overstrain of forces.
-This was seen as the main purpose of their report by a group of experts from the "Commission on National Interests of the United States."
-They did not look for new formulations, but reasonably prioritized long-known variants of interests.
+First, a hierarchy of foreign policy priorities is established, which helps prevent the dissipation of resources and prevent overexertion of forces.
+A group of experts from the “US Commission on National Interests” saw this as the main purpose of their report.
+They did not look for new formulations, but reasonably prioritized long-known options for interests.

-Secondly, official or semi-official formulations of national interests impose reasonable restrictions on the freedom of action of the authorities, who often seek to use foreign policy to strengthen domestic political positions in the face of opposition.
-In addition, explicitly formulated national interests provide society with firm criteria for assessing the effectiveness of the line pursued by those responsible for making foreign policy decisions.
+Secondly, official or semi-official formulations of national interests impose reasonable restrictions on the freedom of action of authorities, who often seek to use foreign policy to strengthen domestic political positions in the face of opposition.
+In addition, explicitly formulated national interests provide society with solid criteria for assessing the effectiveness of the line pursued by those responsible for making foreign policy decisions.

 National interest and society